ADAMMA-CDHI-ETH-Zurich/CLAIDWorkshopGalaxyWatchApp/README.md

   <img alt="CDHI" src="assets/cdhi_logo.png" width="45%">
 </p>

-Check https://claid.ethz.ch/workshops/amld/workshop_app/ for more details.
+This is the source code for the App which we used during our workshop at AMLD 2024.
+Check out https://claid.ethz.ch/workshops/amld/workshop_app/ for more details.

 ## Contributors
 Patrick Langer, ETH Zurich, 2024